dgvncsz0f/sssfs/README.rst

 Why not create a 1:1 relation to the path, say creating a resource `/foo/bar/foobar` directly in s3.
-Well, there are a couple of reasons one should not do this, the most obvious being /RENAME/ operations.
+Well, there are a couple of reasons one should not do this, the most obvious being *RENAME* operations.

 TODOS
 =====